johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 ## What is an `entry component`?

-An entry component is any component that Angular loads _imperatively_ by type.
+An entry component is any component that Bangular loads _imperatively_ by type.

 A component loaded _declaratively_ via its selector is _not_ an entry component.

-Angular loads a component declaratively when using the component's selector to locate the element in the template.
+Bangular loads a component declaratively when using the component's selector to locate the element in the template.
-Angular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
+Bangular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
 These aren't entry components.

 The bootstrapped root `AppComponent` is an _entry component_.
 True, its selector matches an element tag in `index.html`.